Vacation in the Faroe Islands

 What kind of food can I expect in the Faroe Islands?

 Faroese cuisine features local lamb, fresh fish, root vegetables, and fermented specialties.
-You’ll also find modern Nordic dining in Tórshavn, with restaurants like Koks (Michelin-starred) offering world-class tasting menus focused on local ingredients.
+You’ll also find modern Nordic dining in Tórshavn, with restaurants offering world-class tasting menus focused on local ingredients.

 How many days should I spend in the Faroe Islands?